WilhelmYakunin/frontend-project-lvl1/README.md

 The project is called "Brain games".
 Thought the gameplay a user ought to answer to three question per three session.
 Those sessions are chossen randomly from this range of games:
-1) is tne number Even?
+1) is tne number even?
 2) what the result of an expression is?
-3) what the Gratest Common devisor is?
+3) what the Gratest common devisor is?
 4) what a number is missing in the chain?
+5) is this number prime, i.e. doesn't have divisors excepting the number 1 and its self?

 Please download this game by link below:
 <a href="https://github.com/WilhelmYakunin/frontend-project-lvl1/archive/master.zip">archive copy</a>